After border row, India, China plan counter-terror drills to build trust

 India sees the anti-terrorism collaboration with China as a way to highlight the threat they both face from Islamist militants in Pakistan.

-It had arranged for the Chinese to practise mock assaults in Bhatinda, about 110 km (70 miles) from the Pakistan border.
+It had arranged for the Chinese to practise mock assaults in Bhatinda, about 110 km from the Pakistan border.

 HOT BORDER